Noroff-FEU-Assignments/project-exam-2-rebekkarustad/README.md

 3. Colors.
 I changed the background color several times before I ended up where I did.
 The simple reason for this is that it felt too light.
 After user-testing the page early on, it was pointed out that the contrast between the backgrounds and the containers could have been better, even with the shadows.

 4. Navigation bar.
 As you see on the prototype, there was just a plan of using icons, but as I designed and the website came together, I didn't like how they looked and went for words instead.
 I think it looks better and classier.
+I also added a logo I made for the site, as I felt it was a little anonymous and brandless without it.

 ## Technical